Skip to content

 How hard is Beinn Ghobhlach?

-Beinn Ghobhlach is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 476m of ascent and takes most walkers 3-6 hours.
-Terrain: Boggy heather on the approach gives way to terraced sandstone shelves on the upper hill.
+We grade Beinn Ghobhlach at 4/5, which puts it in challenging territory.
+The usual route is around 12km with 476m of climbing; allow 3-6 hours.
+Underfoot: Boggy heather on the approach gives way to terraced sandstone shelves on the upper hill.

 Where do I park for Beinn Ghobhlach?

-Standard parking is at NH100919 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Most walkers start from NH100919 near Ullapool.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 When is the best time to climb Beinn Ghobhlach?

-The standard good-weather months for Beinn Ghobhlach are May, June, July, August, September.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+May, June, July, August, September give the most reliable conditions on Beinn Ghobhlach.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.